useflyyer/flyyer-docs/changelog/2021-05-02-publish-to-community.md

 tags: [community]
 ---

-Now you can make your templates public by publishing them to the [Flayyer Community](https://flyyer.io/community).
+Now you can make your templates public by publishing them to the [Flyyer Community](https://flyyer.io/community).

 It is super easy, just set on your `flyyer.config.js` the `private` flag to `false`.